 When you’re happy with it, click Crop and Publish.
 (If your theme has a flexible header, click Skip cropping, publish as is to bypass this step.)
 Wait a few seconds until you get a “Header updated” message at the top, then take a look at the new image on your wedding site.
 Hooray!
 You’ve added a header.

 If you want to adjust your header or upload a new image in the future, you can re-crop what you have or upload a new one.
 To try something new, head back to your Customizer → Header Image and replace the picture.

 A custom background can seriously change the look of a blog, letting you take a plain white canvas and transform it into anything you want (or simply choosing another color).
 A bit of blogging advice: avoid getting too busy with your background — a tiled background of repeated floral centerpieces, a bridesmaid ensemble shot, or bright bold pattern may be too much.
 Test different background images, patterns, or colors, but be critical about your final choice: Is it distracting?
 Does it complement your wedding palette?

 As with custom headers, your dashboard will tell you if custom backgrounds are an option for you.
-Hover over the Appearance tab, and if you see Background as an option, you’re good to go.
+Go to My Site → Customizer and if you see Colors & Background as an option, you’re good to go.
 Click it to access the custom background settings.

-This settings page has three parts: a preview of what your current background looks like, a section to upload a background image or pattern, and at the bottom, a tool to select the background color under Display Options.
+This settings page has three parts: a preview of what your current background looks like, a section to upload a background image or pattern, and a tool to select the background color.

-If you have a background image or pattern to upload, click Choose File to find the file on your computer and Upload to get it into your Media Library, where you’ll store all of your images for your website.
+If you have a background image or pattern to upload, click Change → Select Image to find the file on your computer and upload it to get it into your Media Library, where you’ll store all of your images for your website.
 There are a number of websites that allow you to download patterns for free.
 The example above uses this light decorative pattern:

 And if you want to use an image file you’ve already uploaded, just browse your Media Library to find it.
-Click Choose Image, select your image from your library, and then click Set as background.
+Select your image from your library, and then set it as your background.